bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 ## Thursday, September 19, 2019
 ### What went well (in the context of working on the assignment) today?
+The app is deployed to Heroku.

 ### What was particularly interesting or surprising about the topic(s) today?
+I'm wondering how much of the trouble people have on Windows is because Windows makes things difficult, and how much is because instructors are on Macs.
+I am on Linux, so it is similar enough to Mac for me to follow the lesson pretty closely.

 ### What was the most challenging part of the work today, and why?
+There are still bugs in my app.
+When I add a user, the user and their tweets get added, but sometimes an erro message from Heroku is displayed as well.